 -A mother who works all day to care for the kids and husband and arranges the social system.
-Not easy, but not values by dollars.
+Not easy, but not valued by dollars.

--a care giver who calls and visit when you go to the hospital. or is available to look after your kids and your grandmother because she can it helps the bigger system out.
+-a caregiver who calls and visits when you go to the hospital. or is available to look after your kids and your grandmother because she can it helps the bigger system out.

 -a doctor or lawyer who goes beyond the standard description to help you understand the system and potential related costs.